 Line 39: Trash/Recycling - The subject provides this utility.
 Comparable 4 is similar.
 Comparables 1 and 3 were adjusted upward \$14 based on the Allowances for Tenant-Furnished Utilities and Other Services provided for Fairfax County.
 The amount was substantiated through local utility providers.
 Comparable 2 provides trash collection but charges back to the tenants a flat fee of \$8 per month to offset a portion of the utility costs.
 The flat fee is for trash collection only.
 Therefore, this comparable was adjusted upward the flat fee of \$10 per month to offset a portion of the utility costs.
 The flat fee is for trash collection of the utility costs.
-The flat fee was adjusted upward the flat fee of \$10 per month to offset a portion of the utility costs.
+The flat fee is for trash collection of the utility costs.
 The flat fee is for trash collection only.
-Therefore, this comparable was adjusted upward the flat fee cost of \$10 per month to offset a portion of the utility costs.
+Therefore, this comparable back to the tenants a flat fee of \$10 per month to offset a portion of the utility costs.
 The flat fee is for trash collection only.
 Therefore, this comparable was adjusted upward the flat fee cost of \$10 per month.